CHECKLIST FOR PROTECTING YOUR CHILD THIS HALLOWEEN

 - If your child’s clothing catches fire it may result in serious scarring or even death.

-- Remember to teach them and to practice the above drill – it may save their life or prevent serious scarring or injuries.
+- Remember to teach them and to practice the above drill – Therefore, it may save their life or prevent serious scarring or injuries.

 - Ensure a responsible adult accompanies your children when trick or treating.
 When you may be able to protect your children in your own home, you cannot control other homes and the possibility of low lying lit pumpkins etc. at the front door.